IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/07_example-variables.md

 ***Example of a 1D size 3 metadata variable***

 This metadata variable labels the cartesian GSE magnetic field (1D size 3) data variable.
 See this variable used in a [Display](https://spdf.gsfc.nasa.gov/istp_guide/variables.html#1D%20Time%20Series)<u><span>.</span></u>
+Character metadata must define the number of elements to be the same as the number of characters used in its value.

 ```
 !
 Variable         Data         Number                        Record      Dimension